Futurism: 20 Powerful Theatre Resources for the Intelligentsia

-The Futurism movement began in Italy in 1909 with Filippo Marinetti and The Futurist Synthetic Theatre Manifesto.
-Futurist performance evenings, known as ‘searate’, were a mixture of poetry readings, visual art displays, performed plays and most important of all – manifesto readings.
-The Futurist play was often frighteningly short (sometimes only a moment or two in duration), consisting of telegraphic dialogue, akin to some works of the Theatre of the Absurd.
-The Poor Theatre of Jerzy Grotowski in the 1960s and 70s bore some resemblance to Futurist practices, in that it also experimented with performers moving in and around the spectators.
-And yet, Futurist theatre evenings also borrowed from music hall and variety in their structure and form, with a series of short acts presented one after the other. – Justin Cash
+The Futurism movement began in Italy in 1909 with Filippo Marinetti’s The Futurist Synthetic Theatre Manifesto.
+Futurist performance evenings (‘searate’) were a mixture of poetry readings, visual art displays, performed plays and manifesto readings.
+The Futurist play was often frighteningly short (sometimes only a moment or two in duration), consisting of telegraphic speech akin to some works of the Theatre of the Absurd.
+The Poor Theatre of Jerzy Grotowski in the 1960s and 70s bore some resemblance to Futurist practices, in that it, too, experimented with performers moving in and around the spectators.
+Futurist theatre evenings borrowed from music hall and variety in their structure and form, with a series of short acts presented one after the other. – Justin Cash

 Futurism Theatre Resources